ADDitude Asked: A Wish Come True

 Is there one particularly challenging aspect of your ADHD life?
 If you could have one wish for the person with ADHD in your life, what would it be?

 ADDitude asked, “If you could change one thing in your life right now, what would it be?”
-From family counseling for attention deficit hyperactivity disorder (ADHD) to financial help, you told us about the change that would mean the most to you and your loved ones.
+From family counseling for attention deficit hyperactivity disorder (ADHD or ADD) to financial help, you told us about the change that would mean the most to you and your loved ones.

 “Have more friends.
 I seem to mess up a lot of friendships without meaning to.” -Andrea, Pennsylvania